-There are a limited number of materials that are known to exhibit both the desired electrical conductivity and the stability needed in the 1.8 to 2.0 V potential window and therefore, would be suitable for use in producing a nonnoble metal-containing catalyst electrode for PEM-based water electrolysis.
-Thus, it is an object of this invention to develop highly efficient and stable electro-catalyst compositions which include a combination of non-noble metal and noble metal oxides to significantly reduce the amount expensive noble metal required for use as anode electrodes in PEM-based water electrolysis.
+There are a limited number of materials that are known to exhibit the desired electrical conductivity, as well as the electrochemical, structural, physical and chemical stability needed in the 1.8 to 2.0 V potential window and therefore, would be suitable for use in producing a non-noble metalcontaining catalyst electrode for PEM-based water electrolysis.
+Thus, it is an object of this invention to develop highly efficient and stable electro-catalyst compositions which include a combination of non-noble metal and noble metal oxides to significantly reduce the amount expensive noble metal required for use as anode electrodes in PEMbased water electrolysis.